OpenWaterAnalytics/epanet-rtx/doc/markdown/mainpage.md

 - Look over the [Coding Conventions](conventions.html)
 - Use the [Issues Tracker](https://github.com/OpenWaterAnalytics/epanet-rtx/issues) to:
 	+ Suggest better documentation
-	+ Communicate with the devs
+	+ Communicate with the developers
 	+ Ask questions
 	+ Talk about the rtx roadmap
 	+ Make a feature request